 Refinancing is often motivated by lower interest rates which help lower costs over time.
 But there is no “one-size-fits-all” solution.
 Here are a few reasons you might benefit from refinancing your home.

 When rates fall, it’s tempting to refinance.
 A common rule is that a 2% drop in rates will make it worthwhile, but this varies.
 For a homeowner with a $300,000 balance, a rate reduction of even one percent can lower the monthly payments by a couple hundred dollars and cut long-term interest expenses by hundreds of thousands.

-Replace a 30-year-loan with 15 years and you’ll be out of debt sooner.
+Reduce your loan term.
+You’ll be out of debt sooner.
 This is a good option if you’re okay with higher payments.

 Lower Interest Costs